TITLE 1, Part A

 Knowing that parental involvement is crucial for a child's success, Title IA asks that each child have a parent-student-school pact.
 This is taken care of through our learning plan that each student gets at our elementary.
 OSPI guide for parental involvement can be found at the first OSPI link above.
 La Conner School District's policy on parental involvement can be found in policy 4129, and specifically for Title I in policy 4130.

-Specifics of how La Conner students are performing in school can be found at the OSPI School Report Card page.
+Specifics of how La Conner students are performing in school can be found on the OSPI School Report Card page.
 Clicking on the "diversity" tab will let you see performance disaggregated by student group.

 If you'd like to see interviews with some of our Special Services staff, including LAP and TItle IA, you can watch a video of a Town Hall meeting held on Dec 15, 2021.
 Click here to watch.
 Passcode is X=$0azLf.
 Information about parent rights and complaint procedures is near the end.